melliott7264/markelliottva-personal/wp-content/plugins/loginizer/readme.txt

 = 1.2.0 =
 * [Feature] Rename Login with Secrecy : If set, then all Login URL's will still point to wp-login.php and users will have to access the New Login Slug by typing it in the browser.
-* [Task] The brute force logs will now be sorted as per the time of failed login attemps
+* [Task] The brute force logs will now be sorted as per the time of failed login attempts
 * [Bug Fix] Dashboard showed wrong permissions if wp-content path had been changed
 * [Bug Fix] Added Directory path to include files which caused issues with some plugins